BFA in Interior Design

 It typically takes a full-time student taking approximately 15 credits per semester four years to complete the degree program.

-The following data was collected using institutional records and correspondence with alumni 3 months after the class of 2020 graduated.
+The following data was collected using institutional records and correspondence with alumni upon graduation of the Spring 2022 class.

 Student Attrition and Retention